90036

 Educational attainment data shows the highest level of education completed by residents 25 years and older.
 With 43.7% holding a bachelor's degree or higher, this area exceeds the national average.

-What is 90036 Like?
-Neighborhood Profile
+What is Los Angeles 90036 Like?

 Community profile generated from Census data analysis